3 essential tips to support your best breast health

-If you notice that your breasts are swollen and painful just before menstruation, this may be a sign that your reproductive hormones are out of balance.
+If you notice that your breasts are swollen and painful just before menstruation, this may be a sign that your reproductive hormones are out of whack.

 Hormones fall out of balance when there are excess levels of estrogen, not enough progesterone, or sensitivity to estrogen.
 Don’t forget to factor in xenoestrogens, outside estrogens that act like true estrogens in the body.
-Xenoestrogens can easily throw hormones out of balance because they are ubiquitous to our environment — from plastics and pesticides to meat and dairy products.
+Xenoestrogens can easily throw hormones off because they are ubiquitous to our environment — from plastics and pesticides to meat and dairy products.

 Constipation often goes hand-in-hand with fibrocystic breasts because the liver empties into the colon, or large intestine.
-In order to fully support the liver, make sure that you are eliminating more than three times a week — and preferably at least once a day.
+In order to fully support the liver, make sure that you’re eliminating more than three times a week — and preferably at least once a day.

-If either the liver or the colon are not able to perform optimally, estrogens are not detoxified, and they go right back into the bloodstream!
+If either the liver or the colon aren’t able to perform optimally, estrogens are not detoxified, and they go right back into the bloodstream.

 For this reason, we recommend herbs that support both the liver and the colon.
 Donna designed LivAmend with milk thistle, wasabi, artichoke leaf, and sarsaparilla to support the antioxidant system in the liver and its ability to cleanse.

 The breasts store and secrete a trace mineral called iodine.
-In fact, some of the original research on iodine shows that breast milk contains four times the amount of ingested iodine than the amount taken up by the thyroid gland, which uses iodine to make thyroid hormone.
-(1)
+In fact, some of the original research on iodine shows that breast milk contains four times the amount of ingested iodine than the amount taken up by the thyroid gland, which uses iodine to make thyroid hormone.2

-Research shows us that healthy breasts rely on healthy levels of iodine.
-For example, when iodine is given to women with fibrocystic breast disease, up to 74% of women report an improvement in symptoms.
-(2)
+Research shows us that breast health relies on healthy levels of iodine.
+For example, when iodine is given to women with fibrocystic breast disease, up to 74 percent of women report an improvement in symptoms.4

 According to Dr. David Brownstein, Medical Director of the Center for Holistic Medicine, iodine deficiency causes estrogen production to increase, and it makes breast tissue more sensitive to estrogen.
-He also explains that, “Estrogen balance is impossible to maintain when there is iodine deficiency present.”
-(3)
+He also explains that, “Estrogen balance is impossible to maintain when there is iodine deficiency present.”5

 Seaweed, like kombu or laminaria, is rich in iodine.
-Iodine not only supports the production of thyroid hormones — which has a relationship to fibrocystic breast disease — but it also regulates the balance of estrogen in the body.
+Iodine not only supports the production of thyroid hormones — which has a relationship to fibrocystic breast disease — but it also helps regulate the balance of estrogen in the body.

 Seaweed, an ocean vegetable, is a non-starchy vegetable and combines well with starchy vegetables, animal protein, or grain-like seeds on The Body Ecology Diet.
 Try placing a strip of kombu into your stockpot when making soup or sprinkle thin threads of hijiki seaweed into your next batch of homemade cultured vegetables.

-Another way to support healthy levels of iodine is through a laminaria supplement like Ocean Plant Extract, which contains a full spectrum of ocean minerals — especially iodine and mineral co-factors like selenium.
-(4)
+Another way to support healthy levels of iodine is through a laminaria supplement like Ocean Plant Extract, which contains a full spectrum of ocean minerals — especially iodine and mineral co-factors like selenium.6

 Is your lymph moving?
-If you are unsure, Katy Bowman, a bio-mechanist and director of the Restorative Exercise Institute, suggests the “egg-hole” test:
+If you’re unsure, Katy Bowman, a bio-mechanist and director of the Restorative Exercise Institute, suggests the “egg-hole” test:

-If you notice a flat wall or if your armpit bulges, this is a sign of lymph accumulation.
+If you notice a flat wall, or if your armpit bulges, this is a sign of lymph accumulation.
 Katy explains, “Our lymph system drains the cellular waste products removed from the cells.
 But… lymph has no big pumping mechanism of its own.
-Lymph movement depends on regular use of the muscles in the area.”
-(5)
+Lymph movement depends on regular use of the muscles in the area.”7